ChrisV26/Wizard-Card-Game-Counter/README.md

+## Summary

-Summary: Score-Pad to track the points for the Card Game "Wizard"
+Score-Pad to track the points for the Card Game "Wizard"

-Version: 1.1
+### Version: 1.1

-Status: Completed

-Updates: Depends on user's requests
+### Updates: Depends on user's requests

+  - [x] Updated due to Google Guidelines for minimum SDK.